 Outstanding IRS tax debts can drain you emotionally.
 Even worse, these debts can drain you financially, especially if the liabilities cover several years.
-Everyone with an outstanding IRS tax debt wants to find the best tax resolution for their tax debt problems.
+Everyone with an outstanding IRS tax debt wants to find the best debt relief for their tax problems.
 By contacting Instant Tax Solutions in Iowa you may be able to obtain a tax relief program that is fair and affordable.
 Your peace of mind can be restored.

 The IRS has several tax relief programs available.
 The five most common programs are:

 - Offer in Compromise – This option allows the taxpayer to apply for a reduction of the amount owed.
 It can entail penalty abatement’s, interest write-offs and partial reduction in the amount of taxes due.
 It usually requires the taxpayer to pay the adjusted amount due in full at the time of agreement, or to make installment payments over a short period of time.
 In addition, it is difficult to qualify for this program, especially without the expertise of a tax specialist.